Salon Business Plan Template: How-To Guide + Example

 • Median age: 38 years

-In addition to this prime adult demographic for an upscale hair salon, there are two large high schools and four middle schools in the area.
-Students, particularly girls, from these schools will be sure to patronize [Company Name] for special occasions.
+In addition to this prime adult demographic for an upscale salon, there are two large high schools and four middle schools in the area.
+Students, particularly girls, from these schools will be sure to patronize [Salon Name] for special occasions.

 Management Team

-[Company Name]is led by [Founder’s Name] who has been in the hair care business for 20 years.
-While [Founder] has never run a hair salon himself, he has been cutting hair since age 15 and spent most of his adult life working as a stylist at several major salons.
-As such [Founder] has an in-depth knowledge of the salon business including the operations side (e.g., running day-to-day operations) and the business management side (e.g., staffing, marketing, etc.).
+[Salon Name] is led by [Salon Owner] who has been in the hair care business for 20 years.
+While [Salon Owner] has never run a salon himself, he has been cutting hair since age 15 and spent most of his adult life working as a stylist at several major salons.
+As such [Salon Owner] has an in-depth knowledge of the salon business including the operations side (e.g., running day-to-day operations) and the business management side (e.g., staffing, marketing efforts, etc.).

 Success Factors